 When making this I will usually make a double or triple recipe.
-I use it on the meal I made it for and then use an old plastic ketchup squeeze bottle(s) to store in.
-Works perfect.
+I use it on the meal I made it for and then use an old plastic ketchup squeeze bottle(s) to store it in.
+Works perfect!
 The sauce can then be stored in the refrigerator for up to 1 month.
 Also, you can also freeze them for up to 6 months.
-Just leave a bit of space in the plastic bottle.
+Just make sure to leave a bit of head space in the plastic bottle for freezing expansion.

 As always, please let me know how you like this recipe in the comments!
 I get motivated when I hear from you and am interested to learn about how you liked and served your Low Sodium Barbecue Sauce.
 And please leave a comment or rating and share any tips you might have.